suraj1102/ProteinVisualizer/README.md

 Program Flow:
 - The program asks for a protein from the user.
-- Searches the NCBI Protein database for that search quiry and displays top 20 results.
+- Searches the NCBI Protein database for that search query and displays top 20 results.
 - The user may choose a protein from one of those results.
 - The program will then do two things:
   1. Create a .pdb file for that protein and open that file with a software like UCSF Chimera or PyMol.